Sattor-off/AbdullaAttacks/README.md

 ### Step 2
      python AbdullaAttacks!!!.py

-It is also possible to download an executable file from relase page in order to play the game.
+It is also possible to download an executable file from relase page or download AbdullaAttacks(executable).rar file in order to play the game.